mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 or conversions are handled, users will need to leave the safety of typed quantities to operate on primitive types.

-The interfaces of the [@MP-UNITS] library were designed with an easy extensibility in mind.
+The interfaces of the [@MP-UNITS] library were designed with ease of extensibility in mind.
 Each definition of a dimension, quantity type, or unit typically takes only a single line of code.
 This is possible thanks to the extensive usage of C++20 class types as Non-Type Template Parameters (NTTP).
-For example, the following code presents how second (a unit of time in the [@SI]) and hertz (a unit of frequency in the [@SI]) can be defined in the code:
+For example, the following code presents how second (a unit of time in the [@SI]) and hertz (a unit of frequency in the [@SI]) can be defined:

 ```cpp
 inline constexpr struct second : named_unit<"s", kind_of<isq::time>> {} second;